jasonsbeer/AmigaPCI/TechnicalManual.md

 ##### 2.6.3.3 Master Terminated - Abort

 This condition exists when no target device responds to the address phase of a PCI cycle.
-The Local PCI Bridge will abort the PCI cycle when no target device responds by asserting _DEVSEL by the second falling edge of the PCI clock after the address phase.
-This is assumed to be the absence of a target device with a matching base address, rather than a bus error.
+Normally, a PCI Target Device will claim the cycle by asserting the _DEVSEL signal in response to the address phase of the cycle.
+If no device claims the cycle, it is assumed to be the absence of a target device with a matching base address, rather than a bus error.
 The Local PCI Bridge will return to an idle state.
 No signals are asserted in response to this condition.

 ##### 2.6.3.4 Target Terminated - Retry